• Home

 Normally, the hospital or specialist doctor will ask you to sign a Letter of Protection (LOP), which your personal injury attorney drafts.
 The document assures the health provider that all the care and treatment provided will be reimbursed from the expected settlement amount.

 This legally binds you to use some of your settlement money to pay the healthcare provider.
-The deduction typically happens after the defendant’s insurance company has released the check to your attorney but is still in a trust bank account.
+The deduction typically happens after the defendant’s insurance company has released the check to your attorney, but it is still in a trust bank account.
 If you received medical treatment worth $20,000, your settlement amount would be less than this amount, among other expenses.

 However, it is possible to negotiate a lower deductible amount; more about this later in the article.